B-IT/odio/README.md

 ## odio is a free radio streaming software with more than 20,000 radio stations from around the world for Windows, MacOs & Linux.

-### - Odio 2.0 new features (the first beta version will be available on 01/07/2020) -
+### - Odio version 2.0 new features (the first beta version will be available on 01/07/2020) -

 - [x] Rewrite the audio engine
 - [x] Favorites: now you can favorite stations, tags, searches